aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

      - Description

    * - Correlation distance
-     - The maximum distance for the density analysis.
+     - The maximum distance for the density analysis (in nm).

    * - Use border
      - Set to **true** to skip density analysis for any molecule within the border region.
 The border is defined using the correlation distance inside the rectangular ROI bounds.
 This option will not correctly filter the border of non-rectangular freehand ROIs.